QUALIFY NOW TO ATTEND OUR FALL NEW FOSTER PARENT TRAINING.

 Margaret has been a foster parent in Kenosha for 4 years.
 She is shown here with her adopted daughter Cheyenne.
-Margaret fostered Cheyenne for 27 months prior to adoption. currently have two children in their care, a 7-year old girl and her 10-year old brother.
+Margaret fostered Cheyenne for 27 months prior to adoption.
+Dominic and Carol currently have two children in their care, a 7-year old girl and her 10-year old brother.
 Their case manager Monica has been with CCR for 9 years and she herself was a foster child.
-The relationships between foster parents and case managers are a huge part of our success helping children heal from trauma.
+The relationships between foster parents and case managers are a huge part of our success in helping children heal from trauma.

 If you have patience and love to give, you can do this work!